-Member States' decision regarding the application of the derogation from the anti-rabies vaccination condition for young dogs and cats
+EU countries' decision regarding the application of the exception from the anti-rabies vaccination condition for young dogs and cats

 Young dogs, cats and ferrets may be moved:

-- into a Member State from another for non-commercial purposes in accordance with Article 7 of Regulation (EU) No 576/2013 (see EXCEPTIONS)
+into an EU country from another for non-commercial purposes in accordance with Article 7 of Regulation (EU) No 576/2013 (see EXCEPTIONS)

-- into a Member State from a territory or third country for non-commercial purposes in accordance with Article 11 of Regulation (EU) No 576/2013 (see EXCEPTIONS)
+into an EU country from a territory or third country for non-commercial purposes in accordance with Article 11 of Regulation (EU) No 576/2013 (see EXCEPTIONS)

-Young dogs, cats and ferrets cannot be moved into a Member State for import purposes.
+Young dogs, cats and ferrets cannot be moved into an EU country for import purposes.

 Please note that: